jarekj9/paste/README.md

 - Attention1: Sometimes some letter may be lost due to system / network performance.
 - Attention2: Sometimes the destination, where you type, may recognize certain quick keypresses as its own shortcuts / hotkeys. (for example : better disable 'autocomplete' in notepad++ if you paste into notepad++ ).

-There is also AutoIT version of the program (Paste_autoIT.7z.
-It starts in tray.
+There is also AutoIT version of the program (Paste_autoIT0.9.7z).
+Thatone starts in tray.
 Clicking on tray will pause the appplication.
 With right-click it can be resumed.
 It pastes clipboard with ctrl+1 and it has second 'pause mechanism' with F9 key.
-It may have some bugs.
+That version may have some bugs.

 VERSION INFORMATION